kbaseattic/mini_kb/README.md

 -------------------
 Mini-kbase stack is a straightforward docker-compose stack and can be brought up using the standard "docker-compose pull" and "docker-compose up" commands.
 There are some things to be aware of:
 1. Docker-compose is able to start services in dependency order, however it is unable to wait until a service is actually fully initialized before starting the services downstream.
 To deal with this, containers all use the [dockerize](https://github.com/kbase/dockerize) program as an entrypoint.
 This is a small Golang based binary that can be passed  a *-wait* option to poll a dependency's listener port until it accepts tcp connections before starting the main executable.
 Because dependencies can run deep and startup latencies begin to stackup, the dockerize command is typically given a fairly long *-timeout* flag as well.
 1. By default, all of the services in mini-kbase operate in a private docker network called "minikb_default".
 The services that listen on this network cannot be accessed outside of this private network.
-The nginx proxy serves as a gateway between external networks and the private docker network, and access to the private work is intended to pass through the nginx proxy.
+The nginx proxy serves as a gateway between external networks and the private docker network, and access to the private network is intended to pass through the nginx proxy.
 1. Some of the services, such as workspace, require their databases to be initialized before start up.
 This is accomplished by the [db-init container](https://github.com/kbase/db_initialize).
 It waits for mongodb and mysql to come up and then bootstraps the data necessary for other services.
 After the data is fully loaded, it brings up a dummy listener on port 8080 that accepts connections but does nothing with them.
 This allows other services that depend on database initialization to wait until there is a listener on db-init:8080 before starting up.
 In the configuration for workspace, there is a "-wait tcp://db-init:8080" directive that tells the entrypoint program to delay starting the main workspace service until db-init has finished running.
 1. The full mini-kbase stack requires significant memory and not all machines may be capable of running all of mini-kbase.
 On a circa 2016 Macbook Pro with 16G of memory, it is not possible to run all services available in mini-kbase.
 The "nginx" service in mini-kbase specifies in its depends_on directive a core set of services that many other mini-kbase services require.
 It should be possible to bring up the nginx proxy and its core dependencies using "*docker-compose up nginx*" on a reasonably powerful host.
 Other services can be brought up as needed using "*docker-compose up {servicename}*".
 Running "docker-compose up" to bring up all services may result in memory limitations causing startup failures.